scaleflex/filerobot-uploader/README.md

 # Filerobot Uploader

-The Filerobot Uploader is a multi-function Uploader that will make your uploads super easy.
-Quickly integrated in your web applications it allows end users to upload media, files and any assets via Filerobot's reverse CDN into scalable and flexible Cloud storage.
+The Filerobot Uploader is a multi-function Uploader that will make uploads super easy in your web sites and apps.
+It is fast to integrate allows end users to upload media, files and any assets via Filerobot's reverse CDN.
+Files are stored into scalable and flexible Cloud storage, optimised and delivered over CDN to your end users rocekt fast.
 Features include inline image editing, auto-tagging, auto-cropping and many more.

 [See demo](https://scaleflex.github.io/filerobot-uploader/)